Kangaroo

 Kangaroos have large, powerful hind legs, large feet adapted for leaping, a long muscular tail for balance, and a small head.
 Like most marsupials, female kangaroos have a pouch called a marsupium in which joeys complete postnatal development.

 Because of its grazing habits, the kangaroo has developed specialized teeth that are rare among mammals.
 Its incisors are able to crop grass close to the ground and its molars chop and grind the grass.
 Since the two sides of the lower jaw are not joined or fused together, the lower incisors are farther apart, giving the kangaroo a wider bite.
 The silica in grass is abrasive, so kangaroo molars are ground down and they actually move forward in the mouth before they eventually fall out, and are replaced by new teeth that grow in the back.
 This process is known as polyphyodonty and, amongst other mammals, only occurs in elephants and manatees.

 The large kangaroos have adapted much better than the smaller macropods to land clearing for pastoral agriculture and habitat changes brought to the Australian landscape by humans.
-Many of the smaller species are rare and endangered, while kangaroos are relatively plentiful.
+Many of the smaller species are rare and endangered, while kangaroos are relatively plentiful, despite a common misconception to the contrary.

 The kangaroo along with the koala are symbols of Australia.
 A kangaroo appears on the Australian coat of arms and on some of its currency, and is used as a logo for some of Australia's most well-known organisations, such as Qantas, and as the roundel of the Royal Australian Air Force.
 The kangaroo is important to both Australian culture and the national image, and consequently there are numerous popular culture references.

 Wild kangaroos are shot for meat, leather hides, and to protect grazing land.
 Kangaroo meat has perceived health benefits for human consumption compared with traditional meats due to the low level of fat on kangaroos.